How & where to buy a puppy

 • Puppy pack containing feeding advice, training information and anything else the breeder deems relevant

-Before signing any contract, examine all the paperwork and ensure that everything matches with the official microchip and health documents.
+Before signing any contract, examine all the paperwork and ensure that everything matches the official microchip and health documents.

 Nobody deliberately buys a puppy-farmed dog.
 But the criminals running them look like a legitimate litter.